 - Responsibility and discipline of personnel working on airfield increased while the risk of incidents, misuse of equipment and emergency situations decreased significantly

 - Reduction of fuel purchases and total elimination of fuel fraud

 - Reduction of mileage and parts procurement

 - Sizeable decrease in maintenance costs and labor

 - Omnicomm solution enabled Aeroflot to calculate real fuel consumption per operating hours.
 Thanks to this Aeroflot was able to cut fleet maintenance cost: after Omnicomm solution was deployed Aeroflot was able to reduce it’s annual procurement program by over $2 Million USD

 - Dead time of ground transportation vehicles at the airfield of Sheremetyevo airport was eliminated

 - Frequency of refills was optimized.
 During installation it became clear that the equipment needed refills no more than once a week, therefore a reduced schedule for refills was put in place

-- The incentive program for Sheremetyevo airport terminal services personnel, aimed at increasing the economic efficiency of driving, was revised and completely rearranged
+- The incentive program for Sheremetyevo airport GPS Tracker services personnel, aimed at increasing the economic efficiency of driving, was revised and completely rearranged

 - Even in harsh weather conditions Omnicomm Fleet Management System ensures continued, uninterrupted ground transportation services.
 Equipment works perfectly even in ice storms.